 Step 6 – Offer & Negotiation

-Writing an offer letter Nepal:
+Writing an offer letter for Nepal:

-- Salary and benefits clearly outlined
+- Salary and benefits are clearly outlined

 - Probation period mentioned (commonly 3-6 months in Nepal)